AhemdMahmoud/Wish.com/README.md

 the out put is the prediction `rating for the input product`

 ---------------------------------
+# evaluation metric

+### The evaluation metric for this competition is Mean ` F1-Score`.
+The F1 score, commonly used in information retrieval, measures accuracy using the statistics` precision p and recall r`.
+Precision is the ratio of true positives (tp) to all predicted positives (tp + fp).
+Recall is the ratio of true positives to all actual positives (tp + fn).

 ## Just want to quickly look at some notebooks, without executing any code?

 * <a href="https://github.com/AhemdMahmoud/Wish.com/blob/main/Wish_com.ipynb"><img src="https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg" alt="Render nbviewer" /></a>